As amended by the Board of Directors

 Standards of Business Conduct

 ExxonMobil has adopted comprehensive standards of business conduct.
-Each director is expected to be familiar with and to follow these standards.
+Each director is expected to be familiar with and to follow these standards, as well as these Guidelines.
 The Board Affairs Committee will review any issues arising under the applicable standards of business conduct with respect to an executive officer or director and will report its findings to the full Board.
 The Board does not envision that any waivers will be authorized.
+Directors will acknowledge at least annually their obligation to follow the standards of business conduct and these Guidelines, including their obligations of confidentiality and that any material breach of these may constitute cause for their removal from the Board.

 Non-Employee Director Compensation

 Compensation for non-employee directors will be determined by the Board on the recommendation of the Board Affairs Committee and will be reviewed annually.
 Non-employee director compensation will be set at a level that is consistent with market practice, taking into account the size and scope of the Corporation's business and the responsibilities of its directors.
-A substantial portion of the compensation paid to non-employee directors for service on the Board will be paid in stock of the Corporation which must be held until the director retires from the Board.
+A substantial portion of the compensation paid to non-employee directors for service on the Board will be paid in stock of the Corporation which must be held until the director retires from the Board subject to the terms and conditions of the applicable stock plan and award instruments.
+Directors are not permitted to receive compensation or reimbursement of any kind from any third party for serving on the ExxonMobil Board or any of its Committees.

 Voting Rights.
 Each share of the Corporation's common stock is entitled to one vote.
 ExxonMobil's charter and By-Laws will not impose voting requirements for actions by holders of its common stock higher than the minimum requirements of New Jersey law and will not restrict the ability of shareholders to act by written consent.